UK trade: March 2024

 Data from HMRC make up over 90% of trade in goods value and are the main source for this release.
 Data from the quarterly International Trade in Services (ITIS) Survey make up over 50% of trade in services data.
 View our UK Trade Quality and Methodology Information (QMI) for more detail.

 Data from the International Passenger Survey (IPS) are the main source for travel services, historically making up around 8% of total imports.
-The survey has now fully resumed following the suspension in 2020.
+The survey has now fully resumed following its suspension in 2020.
 View our UK Trade QMI for more detail.

 Unless otherwise specified, data within this bulletin are in current prices and have not been adjusted to remove the effects of inflation.
 In line with international standards, our headline trade statistics contain the UK's exports and imports of non-monetary gold.
 View our National Accounts article: A brief explanation of non-monetary gold in national accounts for more information.